 Viewed separately, the specific signs of low morale can be easily dismissed as a bad day or fatigue due to a difficult call or a private matter.
 A lack of clear communication on any topic leads to generating misinformation, creating distraction and delay at every level.
 This opens the door to low firefighter morale.

-Here are five signs of low firefighter morale:
+And with that in mind, let's review five signs of low firefighter morale:

 1. Station Chores don’t get done

 A reduction in daily output is the first sign of internal low morale.
 While not every shift is going to be totally efficient, productivity is decreasing as excuses and blame are on the rise.

 Chores didn’t get done because firefighters had to study for tests.
 Engineers can’t finish truck checks because their officers didn’t allow for enough time.
 Trucks are dusty, the station is a mess, and paperwork is late.
 Dinner is at 6 p.m. and the day is done or else.

 Everyone seems tired and slightly out of uniform.
 Those not hiding out are doing things to keep themselves invisible.
 The irons are examined in the back of the station.
 Engineers are under the trucks.
 Officers are having dozens of private meetings and no one seems to know the reasons or the passwords for inclusion.
 At the end of a tour, no one recognizes what was accomplished and no one seems to care.